ahartlba/gitcy/README.md

 # Gitcy

-A small python package for some github cli utilities.
+A lightweight python package for some github cli utilities.
 Is it necessary?
 No.
 Is it helpful?
 Maybe.
 Does it feel better?
 Yes.